wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Example: Monitor Which Teams Are Responsible for How Much Ingested Data

 Consider the following example.
-You are administering a Wavefront cluster for two big teams, `IT Team1` and `IT Team2`, and you want to monitor how much data each of the team uses. `IT Team1` usually needs more PPS data, and you have only 10,000 of committed PPS on a monthly basis.
+You are administering a Wavefront instance for two big teams, `IT Team1` and `IT Team2`, and you want to monitor how much data each of the team uses. `IT Team1` usually needs more PPS data, and you have only 10,000 of committed PPS on a monthly basis.

 You can create an ingestion policy for each team to monitor how much data each team uses per month.
 You can also set a PPS limit for each ingestion policy and if a team consumes more than expected, you can provide additional training on how to use ingested data wisely.